API vs EDI in Logistics: Pros, Cons and Key Differences

-Technology has a huge impact on the supply chain and has introduced several solutions that are designed to improve connectivity throughout the entire logistics operation.
+Managing data exchange across your supply chain partners is a critical challenge that affects efficiency, accuracy, and costs.
+When your systems can't communicate effectively, you face delays, errors, and missed opportunities.
+Technology has introduced several solutions that are designed to improve connectivity throughout your entire logistics operation.
 Two of the most common include electronic data interchange (EDI) and application program interface (API).

-In the world of big data, these two main systems exist to specialize in transmitting large amounts of data across partners and companies.
-These two systems have different capabilities and methods of achieving this goal but they essentially aim to fulfill the same function: getting data to and from two or more recipients.
+In the world of big data, you'll find two main systems that specialize in transmitting large amounts of data across your partners and companies.
+These two systems have different capabilities and methods of achieving this goal, but they essentially aim to fulfill the same function: getting data to and from two or more recipients.

-Both protocols are even used throughout multiple industries to streamline the flow of communication and daily fulfillment tasks through cloud-based SaaS solutions
+You can use both protocols throughout multiple industries to streamline your flow of communication and daily fulfillment tasks through cloud-based SaaS solutions.

 In this article, we'll discuss the differences between EDI and API as we dive into each protocol's pros and cons.
 By analyzing each, you can determine which protocol would best fit your big data needs.